andrewarrow/bitcloutscripts/README.md

 ~/.config/bitclout/bitclout/MAINNET/badgerdb

-Once you have let that run for ~24 hours or so:
+Let that run for ~24 hours or so, then:

 ```
 mkdir ~/acopy